Blokz101/Obsidian-Vault/School/The Ford and Carter Presidencies.md

 ## Camp Davis Accords
 Camp Davis is a military instillation and presidential retreat in Maryland.

 The Camp Davis Accords are a peace agreement between Israel and Egypt.
-Carter initiat
+Carter initiated the peace negotiations and after 12 days of intense debate they emerged with the Camp Davis Accords.

+Israel agreed to withdraw from the Sinai Peninsula, which it had seized from Egypt during the Six-Day War in 1967.
+Egypt, in turn, formally recognized Israel’s right to exist.

 ## Three Mile Island
 A reactor at a plant on Three Mile Island near Harrisburg malfunctioned.
 The reactor overheated after its cooling system failed and concerns that radiation would leak out quickly arose.